How to become a leisure centre manager

 Work

-You could start as an admin officer, fitness assistant or management trainee in a leisure centre, and work towards professional qualifications to become a manager.
+You could start as an admin officer, swimming teacher or fitness coach and apply for a place on a management trainee scheme in a leisure centre.
+You could then work towards professional qualifications to become a manager.

 Other Routes